cyberatlas/K8sCheckmate/WeeklyReports/492Report2.md

 ### Plans for Coming Week
 ---
-- [] Explore saving the values directly to a map or to our data structure `map[string][]string{}`
-- [] Explore extracting everything using structs that contain every possible value, after which the fields without values are automatically left out.
-- [] Explore what Helm and Kubernetes use to get the values and store them We will need to weigh the pros and cons of each method and decide which to use moving forward.
-Once this is done we will need to:

 - [] Figure out if the values must be saved to `values.yaml` or if they can be defined where they are used in the charts.
 If the latter is true, we will need to find a way to check all of the possible places they can be
 - [] Find a way to parse the values from any sub-charts
 - [] Figure out how templates play into this.
 Do we rerun the check on the templates?
 Do we have a list of allowed templates?
 How should go about dealing with them in a way that allows maximum flexibility to the end-user?